Decomposition of degenerate Gromov-Witten invariants: Logarithmic modifications and transversal maps

-We will soon see that $\bar\phi:(\ocM'_C)^\gp\longrightarrow \ocM_C^\gp$ necessarily decomposes into the quotient by some finite torsion part and the inclusion of a finite index subgroup.
 Lifting the quotient morphism to $\cM'_C$ leads to the factor $|G|$, while the finite extension of the resulting log structure to $\cM_C$ receives a contribution by the reduced branching order $\ol w_q$ from each constrained node.
 Note that $\ol w_q = \ell(u_q)$ by Proposition~\ref{Prop: type of transverse stable log map},(I)(4); it is in this form that it appears in the proof.

-{\sc The ghost kernel.} To understand the torsion part to be divided out, note that $(\ol{\cM'_{C,x}})^\gp$ at $x\in\ul C$ equals $P_x^\gp\oplus_\ZZ \ZZ$ with $1\in\ZZ$ mapping to $\ol\rho_x\in P_x^\gp$ and to the base order $b\in\ZZ$, respectively.
+\textsc{The ghost kernel.} To understand the torsion part to be divided out, note that $(\ol{\cM'_{C,x}})^\gp$ at $x\in\ul C$ equals $P_x^\gp\oplus_\ZZ \ZZ$ with $1\in\ZZ$ mapping to $\ol\rho_x\in P_x^\gp$ and to the base order $b\in\ZZ$, respectively.
 Since $\ell(\ol\rho_x)$ divides the multiplicities of some irreducible components of $\ul X_0$, Theorem~\ref{Thm: BasicEnhancementsNecCond},(3) implies $b/\ell(\ol\rho_x)\in\NN$.
 If $\ol\rho_x$ has integral length $\ell(\ol\rho_x)>1$, then $\big(\ol\rho_x/ \ell(\ol\rho_x),-b/ \ell(\ol\rho_x)\big)$ is a generator of the torsion subgroup $((\ol{\cM'_{C,x}})^\gp)_\tor$, which has order $\ell(\ol\rho_x)$.
 This element has to be in the kernel of the map to the torsion-free monoid $\ol\cM_C$.

-{\sc The $|G|$ embodiments of the ghost image.} The interesting fact is that the lift of $\big(\ol\rho_x/\ell(\ol\rho_x),-b/ \ell(\ol\rho_x)\big)$ to $(\cM'_{C,x})^\gp$ is only unique up to an $\ell(\ol\rho_x)$-torsion element in $\cO_{\ul C,x}^\times$, that is, up to an $\ell(\ol\rho_x)$-th root of unity $\zeta_x\in\kk^\times$.
+\textsc{The $|G|$ embodiments of the ghost image.} The interesting fact is that the lift of $\big(\ol\rho_x/\ell(\ol\rho_x),-b/ \ell(\ol\rho_x)\big)$ to $(\cM'_{C,x})^\gp$ is only unique up to an $\ell(\ol\rho_x)$-torsion element in $\cO_{\ul C,x}^\times$, that is, up to an $\ell(\ol\rho_x)$-th root of unity $\zeta_x\in\kk^\times$.
 Explicitly, the lift is equivalent to a choice $\sigma_x\in\cM_x$ with $\sigma_x^{\ell(\ol\rho_x)}=\rho_x$ by taking the torsion subsheaf in $(\cM'_C)^\gp$ generated by $(\sigma_x,\tau_x^{-b/\ell(\ol\rho_x)}\big)$.
 The quotient by this subsheaf means that we upgrade the relation $f^\flat(\rho_x)=\tau_x^b$ coming from the commutativity of \eqref{Eqn: counting diagram} to $f^\flat(\sigma_x)= \tau_x^{b/\ell(\ol\rho_x)}$.

 To define this quotient of the monoid $\cM'_C$ globally amounts to choosing the roots $\sigma_x$ of $\rho_x$ compatibly with the generization maps, leading to a global section of the sheaf $\cF$ introduced directly before the statement of the theorem.
 For this statement note that for $x=\eta$ a generic point, $\ell(\ol\rho_\eta)$ equals the multiplicity $\mu_\eta$ of the irreducible component of $\ul X_0$ containing $\ul f(\eta)$.